UniversalDependencies/docs-automation/valdan/README.txt

 can run the script lnquest.sh after git pull and it will recreate the hard links.
 There are hard-coded paths in the script, so it must be modified when the validator is installed on a new server.

-# Access Permissions

-User www-data must have write access to all treebank folders, to the docs and tools repos, to the 'log' folder, and to all files and subfolders of these folders.
-Furthermore, the mask must be set so that any new files I create (e.g. via git pull) will automatically grant access to user www-data.
-Similarly, the mask of user www-data must ensure that any files created by that user will be writable by me.

-All this can be achieved with the setfacl command (access control lists).
-See the script clone_one.sh for how it is done when cloning a new UD treebank.